|Trail Features:||Outstanding views|

 Up to this point the trail has traveled over relatively flat terrain, but now the climbing begins in earnest.

-Just beyond the junction the impressive 7620-foot Pumpelly Pillar comes into view.
+Just past the junction the towering 7620-foot Pumpelly Pillar comes into view.
 This glacially carved, cone-shaped rock is named after Raphael Pumpelly, leader of the Northern Transcontinental Railway Survey party that crossed Pitamakan Pass in 1883.

 As you proceed along the Dawson Pass Trail you'll pass several more huckleberry patches.
 Although there may not be as many grizzly bears in the Two Medicine area as compared to other parts of Glacier, the route does pass through prime grizzly bear habitat, which means you'll still need to make a lot of noise and carry bear spray.

 Roughly two miles from the boat dock, after climbing a series of short switchbacks, the trail flattens out a bit, and remains relatively flat until reaching the side path to No Name Lake.
 At roughly 2.7 miles hikers will arrive at the No Name Lake Trail junction.
 If you wish to visit the lake it's a short walk of only a tenth-of-a-mile to reach the northern shore.
 For backpackers, there's a campground at the lake that contains three individual campsites.

 Beyond the junction the trail resumes climbing again.
 As you ascend the south slopes of Flinsch Peak you'll pass through an appropriately named area known as the Bighorn Basin.
 On our most recent hike we saw at least twenty bighorn sheep traversing along the rocky terrain directly above us as we climbed towards the pass.

 At roughly 3.9 miles from the trailhead hikers will more or less emerge from the tree line.
 As you approach the pass look towards your left for a birds-eye view of No Name Lake lying several hundred feet below, as well as Two Medicine Lake further down the valley.

 At 4.7 miles hikers will finally reach the top of the pass.
 Sitting along the Continental Divide at an elevation of 7598 feet, Dawson Pass forms the saddle between 8538-foot Mt.
 Helen towards the south, and 9225-foot Flinsch Peak to the north.